cleesmith/writing_fodder/README.md

 1. You need Python 3.10 or higher installed on your computer
 2. You need an Anthropic API key
 3. Your Anthropic account must have Tier 2 or Tier 3 API access level
-4. This tool uses Claude 3.7 Sonnet with "thinking" enabled plus beta version of 128K output<br> &nbsp;&nbsp;&nbsp;*these new capabilities have made a big improvement in its writing and staying on track*
+4. This tool uses Claude 3.7 Sonnet with "thinking" enabled plus beta version of 128K output<br> &nbsp;&nbsp;&nbsp;*these new capabilities have made a big improvement in its writing and staying in the story*
 5. You need to install the Anthropic Python library (version 0.49.0 recommended)

 ## Setup Instructions